agnanachandran/agnanachandran.github.io/source/_posts/2016-07-17-using-simulated-annealing-to-solve-logic-puzzles.markdown

 We have the following information:

-1. Each house's owner is of a different nationality.
-   The choices are Dane, Brit, Swede, Norwegian, and German.
+1. Each house's owner is of a different nationality,<br> either Dane, Brit, Swede, Norwegian, or German.
-2. The interior walls of each house are coloured differently.
-   The choices are yellow, red, white, green, and blue.
+2. The interior walls of each house are coloured differently,<br> either yellow, red, white, green, or blue.
-3. Each house contains a different animal.
-   The choices are horse, cat, bird, fish, and dog.
+3. Each house contains a different animal,<br> either horse, cat, bird, fish, or dog.
-4. The owner of each house drinks a different beverage.
-   The choices are water, tea, milk, coffee, and root beer.
+4. The owner of each house drinks a different beverage,<br> either water, tea, milk, coffee, or root beer.
-5. The owner of each house smokes a different kind of cigar.
-   The choices are Pall Mall, Prince, Blue Master, Dunhill, and Blends.
+5. The owner of each house smokes a different kind of cigar,<br> either Pall Mall, Prince, Blue Master, Dunhill, or Blends.

 Furthermore, we have the following 15 clues: